legendary-mich/moonpipe/README.md

 mp.cacheUpdateByResult('DirtyHarry', (oldResult, key) => newResult) // swaps old results for new results in the DirtyHarry valve.
 ```
 Note the difference between the `value`, the `key`, and the `result`.
 The `value` is what goes into the Promise.
 The `result` is what comes out of the Promise.
 The `key` is a label for the `result` in the hash map; it is derived from the `value`.

+In order to avoid race conditions the cache is invalidated in predictable moments.
+One such a moment is just before a Promise is created.
+There's nothing going on in that moment; the previous Promise has settled already, and a new one hasn't started yet, which makes it a perfect choice for cache invalidation.
+This means that the cache is invalidated **lazily**.
+When you call one of the `cacheClear` methods, you will see the effect only after the currently running Promise has settled, and just before a new Promise is created.

+In case of promise pools, the cache is invalidated only after all Promises in the pool have settled.
+This means that after calling one of the `cacheClear` methods, new Promises will not be created until all the currently running ones settle.
+Once all of them have settled, the cache is invalidated, and the pool is filled with a new set of Promises.

 *If you are curious how running a method by a valve name acts on the `splitBy` valve, look at the [Clearing out buffers](#clearing-out-buffers) section.*